-If you check Save Copy to Disk the Location button is enabled, enabling you to select the location for the file to be written to disk.
+If you check Save Copy to Disk the Location button is enabled so you can select the location where the file is written to disk.
 If you do not choose a location, the file will be saved to your Movies folder.
 If you do not specify a file extension, the extension used will be set based on the selected export preset.

-Preset: Select Preset H.264 video encoding at 1,200 kbits/sec.
+Preset: Web - High Select Preset Dimensions: H.264 video encoding at 1,200 kbits/sec.
 AAC audio encoding at 256 kbits/sec.
-Customize Manage Optionally click Customiz or Manage Dimensions: Scale by 50 V to 720 x 450 Scale to custom size -- Set Dimensions Options: Use Motion Blur Add Chapter Track from Markers Add Captions Track -- Select Options Media File: Save copy to disk Location
+Customize Manage Scale by 50 v to 720 x 450 Scale to custom size Optionally click Custom or Manage -- Set Dimensions Options: Use Motion Blur Add Chapter Track from Markers Add Captions Track -- Select Options Media File: Save copy to disk Location Check Save Copy to Disl